shvecht/visbrain/docs/modernization/phase-0.rst

 ----------

-* Track early compatibility issues with PySide6 and Qt 6 APIs while preparing
+* Track early compatibility issues with PySide6 and Qt 6 APIs while preparing broader refactors.
 * Document environment quirks as they surface so future contributors have up-to-date guidance.
-* Begin auditing modules that rely on PyQt5-only behavior so they can be replaced with PySide6-compatible patterns ahead of Phase 2 refactors.
+* Begin auditing modules that rely on legacy PyQt-only behavior so they can be replaced with PySide6-compatible patterns ahead of Phase 2 refactors.
+* Refresh contributor docs when the dependency baselines move so that setup guidance always points to the PySide6 toolchain.